Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 - Carolyn Brown, Registered Dietitian

-If you don’t want to pee your hard-earned money away, make sure you stick to 100% pure creatine monohydrate powder because experts say it’s the most researched, effective, and affordable, with a lower risk of side effects than any other available creatine form.
+If you don’t want to throw your hard-earned money away, make sure you stick to 100% pure creatine monohydrate powder.
+Many experts, including my nutritionist assert that this is the most researched, effective, and affordable way with a lower risk of side effects than any other available creatine form.

 Pay Special Attention to Your Nutrition